corytodd/corytodd.us/content/resume.md

   name = "Cory Todd"
 +++

-Current Senior Software Engineer at Pyramid Technologies with 10 years of experience specializing in the development of high-availability embedded devices, automated tooling, and performance optimization.
+Current Linux Kernel Engineer at Canonical with 10 years of experience specializing in the development of high-availability embedded devices, automated tooling, and performance optimization.
 I have production experience in designing and deploying modern machine learning and artificial intelligence solutions.
 My goal is to help teams produce great products by contributing my experience, willingness to learn and share, and by always trying